orbitjs/orbit/website/versioned_docs/version-0.15/modeling-data.md

 ### Model attributes

-Attributes may be defined by their `type`, which determines what type of data they can contain.
+Attributes may be defined by their `type`, such as `"string"` or `"date"`, which can be used to define their purpose and contents.
 An attribute's type may also be used to determine how it should be serialized.
-Valid attribute types are:

-- `boolean`
-- `date`
-- `date-time`
-- `number`
-- `string`

 ### Model relationships

 Two types of relationships between models are allowed:

-- `hasOne` - for to-one relationships
+* `hasOne` - for to-one relationships
-- `hasMany` - for to-many relationships
+* `hasMany` - for to-many relationships

 Relationships must define the related `model` and may optionally define their `inverse`, which should correspond to the name of a relationship on the related